FlynnOConnell/cpl_pipeline/README.rst

     dat.make_PSTH_plots() #optional: make PSTH plots for all units dat.make_raster_plots() #optional: make raster plots for all units

-The pipeline is run by being given a directory.
+To set up your raw data files, move each individual session to its own folder.
+To merge two files, simply put both raw data files in the same folder, one with "_pre" and one with "_post" at the end of the filename.
 Via the shell or GUI, a base directory is chosen that should contain a raw datafile.

 Data is stored in a temporary HDF5 file during initialisation, detection and extraction.
 During clustering, these stores are replaced with .npy files in the spike_sorting / electrode_# folders.